openapiv1/desktop/README.md

 You can use PyAutoGUI to control the environment programmatically.

 The desktop-like environment is based on Linux and [Xfce](https://www.xfce.org/) at the moment.
-We chose Xfce because it's a fast and lightweight environment that's also widely popular.
+We chose Xfce because it's a fast and lightweight environment that's also popular and actively supported.
 Let us know if you need something else or if Xfce doesn't work for you.

 ## Example